olneyhymn/ulsterworldly.com/content/post/bob-dylan-in-church.md

 ---
-title: "Experiment Worship for the Youth"
+title: "Experimental Worship for the Youth"
 description: "A snapshot of the decline of orthodoxy in the Southern Presbyterian Church"
 date: 2022-08-22
 draft: false